foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 * To re-build the assets in /cache for production, run `composer build`

 {: .important }
-> * If you downloaded the package with installed vendors from foodcoopshop.com/download, you get a "Missing Plugin DebugKit" exception when you turn app.debug to true.
-If you cannot install composer on your server, download the package from https://github.com/cakephp/debug_kit and copy it into the plugin folder.
+If you downloaded the package with installed vendors from foodcoopshop.com/download, you get a "Missing Plugin DebugKit" exception when you turn app.debug to true.
+If you can't install composer on your server, download the package from https://github.com/cakephp/debug_kit and copy it into the plugins folder.
 [More Details](https://github.com/foodcoopshop/foodcoopshop/issues/931).

 {: .note }
 Good luck and thank you for using FoodCoopShop!